bem-site/bem-method/method/redefinition-levels/redefinition-levels.en.md

 To make changes, you need to:

-* Redefine the block – change the color and size of the button.
+* Redefine the block – change the color of the button.
-* Extend the block – add a shadow to the button.
+* Extend the block – add a shadow and set the size of the button.

 To do this, create the `button` block on the `common.blocks` project level and place the `button.css` file in it with the new button styles.